terra-money/docs/docs/develop/module-specifications/spec-market.md

   For example, assume that the current Tobin tax for KRT is 0.35%, the oracle reports that the Luna<>SDT exchange rate is 10 and the Luna<>KRT exchange rate is 10,000.
 Swapping 1 SDT would return 0.1 Luna, which is 1,000 KRT.
 After the Tobin tax is applied, you will have 996.5 KRT (0.35% of 1,000 is 3.5), a better rate than any retail currency exchange and remittance[^1].

-[^1]: Initially we maintained a policy for zero-fee swaps.
-However, to prevent front-running attackers from exploiting the exchange-rate latency and profiting at the expense of users, we implemented the Tobin tax.
+[^1]: Initially, the Terra blockchain maintained a policy for zero-fee swaps.
+However, to prevent front-running attackers from exploiting the exchange-rate latency and profiting at the expense of users, the Tobin tax was implemented.
 For more information, see ["On swap fees: the greedy and the wise"](https://medium.com/terra-money/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).

 - [**Minimum spread**](#minspread) for Terra<>Luna swaps

   The minimum spread is 0.5%.
-Using the same exchange rates we used above, swapping 1 SDT will return 995 KRT worth of Luna (0.5% of 1000 is 5, which is taken as the swap fee).
+Using the same exchange rates as above, swapping 1 SDT will return 995 KRT worth of Luna (0.5% of 1000 is 5, which is taken as the swap fee).
 If you reverse the direction of the swap, 1 Luna would return 9.95 SDT (0.5% of 10 is 0.05), or 9,950 KRT (0.5% of 10,000 = 50).

 ### Market Making Algorithm